-\textbf{Conversation Triggering and Timing.} The system proactively initiated multi-agent conversations at automatically detected important moments and replay segments.
-To prevent conversational overlap and maintain viewing flow, conversations were subject to a minimum 30-second separation constraint (reduced to 15 seconds for high emotional intensity scenarios).
-This triggering strategy balanced engagement with non-intrusiveness.
-User-initiated conversations were supported at any time through voice or text input, independent of automatic triggering, with a maximum of 3 messages per initial reaction round to maintain conversational brevity.
+The system executes a multi-round conversation protocol: the agent team generates initial responses, received evaluator feedback, and performed iterative refinements before presenting the final conversation to users.
+During important match moments, we execute $k=3$ refinement rounds, while replay moments and user queries utilize $k=1$ and $2$ rounds respectively to balance quality with timing.

-\textbf{User Interface and Audio Implementation.} We developed a web-based platform with voice-first interaction.
-The interface centered on the video player, with agent messages presented through both synthesized speech and danmaku-style floating text overlays.
-Agent speech was synthesized using ElevenLabs text-to-speech API \cite{noauthor_free_2025} with three distinct voice profiles matched to agent personalities.
-Spatial audio positioning simulated agents' presence in different locations around the viewer.
-During agent conversations, the original match audio was automatically muted to ensure speech intelligibility.
-While the system prioritized voice interaction, a text chat window provided an alternative input modality and conversation history display.
+The system proactively initiates multi-agent conversations at detected important and replay segments.
+To prevent conversational overlap and maintain viewing flow, conversations are subject to a minimum 30-second separation constraint (or 15 seconds for high-intensity periods).
+User-initiated conversations are supported at any time via voice or text, with a maximum of 3 messages per initial agent reaction round for conversational brevity.